 Universal health coverage aims to ensure that everyone, everywhere can access quality health services without suffering financial hardship.
 It requires removing barriers to health, and improving affordability, accessibility and quality of health systems

-The Global Fund is the largest multilateral investor in sustainable systems for health, which form the foundations for universal health coverage.
+The Global Fund is the largest multilateral investor in grants for health systems, which form the foundations for universal health coverage.
 The Global Fund invests US$1 billion a year on health system strengthening.

 Today’s partnership announcement was made during the FT Future of Health Coverage conference in Amsterdam, which addressed how technology can expand access to health with the goal of achieving universal health coverage.

 During his visit to Amsterdam, Sands met with Sigrid Kaag, Minister for Foreign Trade and Development Cooperation of the Netherlands.
 The Netherlands has been a longstanding supporter of the Global Fund.
 The Netherlands is the 10th largest public donor to the Global Fund.

 Together with partners, the Global Fund has saved 27 million lives since 2002, and the number of people dying from AIDS, TB and malaria in countries where the Global fund invests has been reduced by one-third.

 France will convene the Global Fund’s Sixth Replenishment pledging conference in October 2019 in Lyon, France, for the coming three-year period.